justinblake/Meteor-Emoji-Picker/README.md

 new MeteorEmoji();
 ```

 Now you can add emoji pickers to your input fields!
-For a full width emoji picker, simply add the attribute `data-emoji-picker-large="true"` to your field.
+For a full width emoji picker, simply add the attribute `data-meteor-emoji-large="true"` to your field.
 This will create an always open, full width emoji picker below the desired input box.

-If you want the classic "press a button to open" style picker, just use `data-emoji-picker="true"` on an input field.
+If you want the classic "press a button to open" style picker, just use `data-meteor-emoji="true"` on an input field.